amaralc/peerlab/apps/dx/dev-docs-browser/blog/2023-07-08-remote-cache-with-nx/index.md

 ## Conclusion and Known Issues

 By integrating Nx Cloud and employing a touch of scripting, we have managed to craft a secure and efficient CI/CD pipeline.
-This pipeline effectively utilizes the distributed caching mechanism provided by Nx Cloud to expedite our build times.
+This pipeline effectively uses the distributed caching mechanism provided by Nx Cloud to decrease our build times.

 However, while this solution is impressive, it is not without its limitations.
 For instance, it's essential to be aware of the influence of environment variables and their impact on the cache.
 If an environment variable is altered, we would desire a fresh build that doesn't rely on the cache.

+Other thing we noticed is that the Nx daemon does not work properly in Docker containers, so if you are nx build inside a Dockerfile, it will probably not make use of the remote cache as expected.
+[This GitHub issue](https://github.com/nrwl/nx/issues/14126) provides more details on this topic.

 We'll address this issue, along with others, in upcoming articles.

 Until next time!